Theodrosrun/loop-of-legends/README.md

 - `UNKN`: This message represents an unknown or invalid command.
 This could happen if there's a typo in the command, the client uses a command not supported by the server or the message format is incorrect.

 ### Success/Error Codes
-- `DONE`: Action completed successfully.
+- `DONE`: This code indicates that an action requested by the client has been completed successfully.
+For example, when a player successfully joins a lobby, the server might respond with a DONE message.
+It's a general acknowledgment sent from the server to confirm that the requested operation was executed without any issues.
-- `EROR`: An error occurred, followed by an error message.
+- `EROR`: This code signifies that an error occurred while processing the client's request.
+It is usually followed by an error message that provides more details about the nature of the error.
+Examples of situations that might generate an EROR message include attempts to join a full game lobby.
+The accompanying error message helps in understanding the specific reason for the failure.

 ### Edge-Cases Handling
 - **Lost Connection**: If the client loses connection unexpectedly, the server will handle the dropout and update the game state accordingly.